maxmart97/git-rekt-m8/README.md

 ---

 To stop this program:
-- Visual Studio -> Click the stop button to end.
+- Via Visual Studio -> Click the stop button to end.
-- Via the .exe file with fast computer -> Press `CTRL + ALT + DELETE, Task Manager, End Task` to end trolling.
+- Via the .exe file on a fast computer -> Press `CTRL + ALT + DELETE, Task Manager, End Task` to end trolling.
-- Via the .exe file with slow computer -> Restart your computer manually.
+- Via the .exe file on a slow computer -> Restart your computer manually.

 ---